-Here, you can change the dropdown from “Do not allow attachments” to “store attachments on the local WordPress server.”
+Here, you can change the Private Note Attachments dropdown from “Do not allow attachments” to “store attachments on the local WordPress server.”

-(Underneath the “enable file attachment” section is the general Private Notes settings, where you can choose how you’d like to be notified when someone submits a Private Note via ProgressAlly.
+(Underneath this section is the general Private Notes settings, where you can choose how you’d like to be notified when someone submits a Private Note via ProgressAlly.

 Step 2.
-Enable File Attachments On Individual Notes
+Enable/Disable File Attachments On Individual Notes

-Once you’ve enabled file attachments in ProgressAlly’s general settings, you will still have to enable the feature on individual notes, as you add them to your membership site pages.
+Once you’ve enabled file attachments in ProgressAlly’s general settings, you can still choose to enable or disable the feature on individual notes, as you add them to your membership site pages.

 To do this, simply create your notes as usual in the ProgressAlly page/post settings, then use the ProgressAlly shortcode adder to add them to the content area.
 The default is enabled.